 The room feels elegant and composed, service gliding with near-silent choreography as plates arrive in sync.
 Guests note a chef greeting at the door and servers who seem to anticipate needs.
 One diner recalled, "the team moved like a well rehearsed ballet," a throughline that anchors the experience.
 On the plate, the cooking leans contemporary Catalan with confident seafood-forward creativity: squid tartare brightened with apple, crustacean ravioli enriched by Champagne, and venison with truffle roots.
 Flavors often cross borders—yuzu, kombu, and kimchi accents—delivered with polish over fireworks.
 For some, it is quietly masterful; a minority wish for bolder drama relative to price and stars.
 Expect tasting-menu pacing, refined textures, and luxury ingredients rather than heavy sauces or large portions.
 Families should know this is not geared to kids.
 The menu skews lengthy, nuanced, and seafood heavy, with no simple pastas or burgers.
 Portions are refined, and courses unfold over hours.
 If bringing children, plan for a short visit and choose simpler a la carte plates; otherwise, it is best reserved for adult celebrations.

-Area: Elegant Eixample address near luxury retail and Gaudi landmarks; clientele skews destination diners and special occasions.
+Area vibe: Elegant Eixample address near luxury retail and Gaudi landmarks; clientele skews destination diners and special occasions.

 Safety: Well-lit, upscale, and busy avenues; generally very safe with steady foot traffic into evening.

-Nearby: Close to Passeig de Gracia boutiques, modernista architecture, premium hotels; strong tourist and business presence.
+What's nearby: Close to Passeig de Gracia boutiques, modernista architecture, premium hotels; strong tourist and business presence.